pyconjp/2012.pycon.jp/sphinx/en/program/index.rst

      -
      -

-We are from 7 pm Day1, perform the Party in a different venue.
-For more information, click here for participation in the Party!! => :doc:`../registration/index`
+Starting at 7pm on Day1 (Sept.
+15th), the After-Party will begin at a different venue.
+For more information and to register, check out the registration page !! => :doc:`../registration/index`

 Day2 : 2012/9/16 (Sun)
 -------------------------------